kmckee/blog/content/blog/blog-reboot-2019/index.md

 });
 ```

-## Recovering My Old Content: Images
+## Recovering Images

 The `wpxml2md` module made an attempt to download all of the image references that it found inside the wordpress export.
 Unfortunately, my site was long so that resulted in a whole bunch of 404's.

 I was close to giving up on recovering the images, and then I figured I'd give my old friend the WaybackMachine a try.
 If you've never seen this, it's an incredibly useful site that is regularly crawling and archiving the internet.

-Curious what stackoverflow.com looked like in 2005?
+Curious what GitHub's pricing was like in 2008?
+[It's archived](https://web.archive.org/web/20080621111340/http://github.com/plans).

 I was able to recover all of the images I was missing, and pull everything together in an afternoon.